Jamestown Settlement Overview

-From the Powhatan village, a path leads to a pier where re-creations of the three ships that transported the original Jamestown colonists to Virginia in 1607 – the Susan Constant, Godspeed and Discovery – are docked.
-Visitors can board and explore one of them and talk with an interpreter about the four-and-a-half-month voyage from England.
-There are periodic demonstrations of piloting and navigation and cargo handling.
+From the Powhatan village, take the path to the James River pier where re-creations of the three ships that transported the Jamestown colonists to Virginia in 1607 – the Susan Constant, Godspeed and Discovery – are docked.
+Visitors can board and explore to learn about the 44-day voyage from England, and take part in periodic demonstrations of piloting and navigation, knot-tying and sail-handling.

 Visitors are welcome to touch and use many of the 17th-century reproduction items that are part of Jamestown Settlement’s living-history program.
-They may grind corn, climb into a dugout canoe, steer with a whipstaff or tiller, examine the contents of a “see” chest, try on armor, take an inventory of supplies, play quoits and ninepins, and experience a variety of other activities that make the 17th century come alive.
+They may grind corn, climb into a dugout canoe, steer with a whipstaff or tiller, try on armor, take an inventory of supplies, play quoits and ninepins, and experience a variety of other activities that make the 17th century come alive.

 Visitors can expect to spend about three hours at Jamestown Settlement.
-Additional time should be allowed for the original site of Jamestown, adjacent to the Settlement.
-Historic Jamestowne is jointly administered by the National Park Service and the Colonial Williamsburg Foundation (on behalf of Preservation Virginia).
+Additional time should be allowed for the original site of Jamestown, adjacent to the museum.
+Historic Jamestowne is jointly administered by the National Park Service and Jamestown Rediscovery (on behalf of Preservation Virginia).

 Jamestown Settlement is located at the intersection of Virginia Route 31 and the Colonial Parkway.
 Operating hours are 9 a.m. to 5 p.m. daily year-round, until 6 p.m.
 June 15 through August 15.
 The museum is closed Christmas and New Year’s days.
-2013 admission is $16.00 for adults and $7.50 for ages 6-12.
-A value-priced combination ticket and annual pass are available with the Yorktown Victory Center, a museum of the American Revolution.
+2020 admission is $17.50 for adults and $8.25 for ages 6-12.
+A value-priced combination ticket and annual pass are available with the American Revolution Museum at Yorktown.
 Parking is free at both museums.

 Gift shops offer a comprehensive selection of books, prints, artifact reproductions, educational toys and games, jewelry and mementos.
 The Jamestown Settlement Café offers freshly prepared salads, sandwiches, entrees, desserts and beverages.

-Jamestown Settlement and the Yorktown Victory Center are administered by the Jamestown-Yorktown Foundation, an agency of the Commonwealth of Virginia that is accredited by the American Alliance of Museums.
-For more information, call (888) 593-4682 toll-free or (757) 253-4838, or visit www.historyisfun.org.
+Jamestown Settlement and the American Revolution Museum at Yorktown are administered by the Jamestown-Yorktown Foundation, an agency of the Commonwealth of Virginia that is accredited by the American Alliance of Museums.
+For more information, call (888) 593-4682 toll-free or (757) 253-4838, or visit historyisfun.org.